-ISO which is called the international organization for standardization has a network of national standard bodies and having more than thirty-eight thousand standards currently.
+ISO which is called the international organization for Standardization has a network of national standard bodies and has more than thirty-eight thousand standards currently.

 But three ISO management system standards stood out for any health and safety professional.

 Namely, the ISO 9001:2015, ISO 14001: 2015, and ISO 45001:2015.

 Similarly, the three standards are closely related to each other for they follow after the Annex L structure.

 Annex L was formerly called Annex SL and it is a section of the ISO/IEC Directives part 1 that prescribes how ISO management system standards should be written.

 Before 2012, every ISO management system standard was written differently, now, they all have the same structure courtesy of Annex L.

 It contains ten clauses in the arrangement thereby allowing for easy integration when you are combining any of the standards with each other.

 Please find below the Annex L structure for every management system standard.

 - Terms and definitions